Mary Wollstonecraft: Gilbert Imlay, the Reign of Terror, and her first child

-As the daily arrests and executions of the Reign of Terror began, Wollstonecraft came under suspicion.
-She was, after all, a British citizen known to be a friend of leading Girondins.
-On 31 October 1793, most of the Girondin leaders were guillotined; when Imlay broke the news to Wollstonecraft, she fainted.
-By this time, Imlay was taking advantage of the British blockade of France, which had caused shortages and worsened ever-growing inflation, by chartering ships to bring food and soap from America and dodge the British Royal Navy, goods that he could sell at a premium to Frenchmen who still had money.
+As the daily arrests and executions of the Reign of Terror began, Wollstonecraft came under suspicion due to being a British subject and friendly with leading Girondins.
+On 31 October 1793, most Girondin leaders were guillotined; when Imlay broke the news to Wollstonecraft, she fainted.
+By this time, Imlay was taking advantage of the Royal Navy's blockade of France, which had caused shortages and worsened inflation levels, by chartering ships to bring food and soap from the United States past the blockade which he could then sell at a premium in French markets.
 Imlay's blockade-running gained the respect and support of some Jacobins, ensuring, as he had hoped, his freedom during the Terror.
 To protect Wollstonecraft from arrest, Imlay made a false statement to the U.S. embassy in Paris that he had married her, automatically making her an American citizen.
-Some of her friends were not so lucky; many, like Thomas Paine, were arrested, and some were even guillotined.
+Some of her friends were not so lucky; many were arrested.
 Her sisters believed she had been imprisoned.

-Wollstonecraft called life under the Jacobins 'nightmarish'.
-There were gigantic daytime parades requiring everyone to show themselves and lustily cheer lest they be suspected of inadequate commitment to the republic, as well as nighttime police raids to arrest 'enemies of the republic'.
+Wollstonecraft called life under the Jacobins "nightmarish".
+There were gigantic daytime parades requiring everyone to show themselves and lustily cheer lest they be suspected of inadequate commitment to the republic, as well as nighttime police raids to arrest "enemies of the republic".
 In a March 1794 letter to her sister Everina, Wollstonecraft wrote:

 It is impossible for you to have any idea of the impression the sad scenes I have been a witness to have left on my mind ... death and misery, in every shape of terrour, haunts this devoted country—I certainly am glad that I came to France, because I never could have had else a just opinion of the most extraordinary event that has ever been recorded.